 The Finance Department is responsible for financial planning and analysis, internal control and auditing, cash and investments, payroll, accounts payable and receivable.
-Important documents produced by the Finance Department include the Adopted Budget, the Comprehensive Annual Finance Report (CAFR), and the quarterly Investment report.
+Important documents produced by the Finance Department include the Adopted Budget, the Annual Comprehensive Financial Report (ACFR), and the quarterly Investment report.

 Operating and Capital Budgets adopted by the Union Sanitary District Board of Directors:

-The District prepares a Comprehensive Annual Financial Report (CAFR) which summarizes and explains the initiatives, accomplishments and financial activities during each fiscal year.
-The format and content comply with quality public sector financial reporting guidelines based on the evaluation from the Governmental Financial Officers Association (GFOA).
+The District prepares a Annual Comprehensive Financial Report (ACFR) which summarizes and explains the initiatives, accomplishments and financial activities during each fiscal year.
+The format and content comply with quality public sector financial reporting guidelines based on the evaluation from the Government Finance Officers Association (GFOA).
 The District's Audited Financial Reports were prepared in compliance with Generally Accepted Accounting Principles (GAAP).
-They include the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Net Assets, the Statement of Cash Flows and the Notes to Financial Statements.
+They include the Management's Discussion and Analysis, the Statement of Net Assets, the Statement of Revenues, Expenses and Changes in Net Position, the Statement of Cash Flows and the Notes to Financial Statements.

 Single Audit Reports

 Single Audit Reports are required if the District receives more than $750,000 in federal funding for various projects on an annual basis.